Touring car

 Touring car and tourer are both terms for open cars (i.e. cars without a fixed roof).
 "Touring car" is a style of open car built in the United States which seats four or more people.
 The style was popular from the early 1900s to the 1930s.
 The cars used for touring car racing in various series since the 1960s, are unrelated to these early touring cars, despite sharing the same name.

 "Tourer" is used in British English for any open car.
 The term "all-weather tourer" was used to describe convertibles (vehicles that could be fully enclosed).
-A popular version of the tourer was the torpedo, with the hood/bonnet line at the car's waistline giving the car a straight line from front to back.
+A popular version of the tourer was the torpedo, with the hood/bonnet line level at the car's waistline giving the car a straight line from front to back.

 Touring car (U.S.)

 Design

 Touring car was applied in the U.S. to open cars (cars without a fixed roof, for example convertibles) that seat four or more people and have direct entrance to the tonneau (rear passenger area), although it has also been described as seating five or more people.
 Touring cars may have two or four doors, and the drivetrain layouts of early touring cars was either front- or mid-engined.

 When the top was folded down, it formed a bulky mass known as the fan behind the back seat: fan covers were made to protect the top and its wooden ribs while in the down position.
 Some touring cars were available with side curtains to protect occupants from wind and weather by snapping or zipping them into place; otherwise, the occupants had minimal weather protection.